stmilne/icds_docs_v2/docs/file-system/transferring-files.md

 ## Firefox

-The Firefox browser is available either from the [Portal Interactive Desktop][portalID] or from an [SSH -X session][sshx].
+The Firefox browser is available from the [Portal Interactive Desktop][portalID].
-From Firefox, you can access OneDrive and other similar destinations, and perform file transfers.
+From Firefox, you can access OneDrive and other similar destinations, and upload and download files to Roar.
 [portalID]: ../getting-started/connecting.md#portal

-[sshx]: ../getting-started/connecting.md#ssh
+From the Interactive Desktop, launch the Web Browser from the Applications menu.

 ## Globus